 We also asked respondents about their primary and secondary prime brokers.
 There was little to no variance between primary and secondary primes, with Goldman Sachs, Morgan Stanley, JP Morgan and Credit Suisse maintaining a stronghold over the majority of firms.

 When it comes to front office operations and technologies, we asked respondents to shed light on the types of tools and vendors they are using on a day-to-day basis; specifically, we asked about order and execution management systems, market data and market analytics tools, and research management software.

 Below is a snapshot of our findings:

-- OMS/EMS: The market leader is clearly Eze OMS, offered by Eze Castle Software and the ConvergEx Group.
+OMS/EMS: The market leader is clearly Eze OMS, offered by Eze Software.
 The second and third most popular order management systems were Bloomberg’s OMS and Advent’s Moxy, respectively.

-- Research & Document Management: Code Red and Tamale appear to be emerging as leaders in the marketplace, however the most popular research management software reported was a custom or in-house solution.
+Research & Document Management: Code Red (now part of FactSet) and Tamale appear to be emerging as leaders in the marketplace, however the most popular research management software reported was a custom or in-house solution.